What Is Sonos and How Do Sonos Speakers Work?

 Sonos' range of wireless smart speakers come in a variety of sizes and designs to uniquely suit your room and listening preferences.
 With a collection of connectivity and performance benefits, Sonos' smart speakers allow you to stream music throughout your home with exceptional quality.

-Best for compact stereo sound - Sonos Era 100 (£249)
+Best For: Compact Stereo Sound - Sonos Era 100 (£249)

 Billed as the direct replacement for the Sonos One (Gen 2), the Sonos Era 100 is a new addition to the Sonos lineup that delivers stereo sound, impressive bass, versatile connectivity in a refreshed and compact design.